Want to know where to celebrate Chinese New Year this year? Here are some top events in some of my favorite cities.

 Head to the Phoenix for a special “2014 Lunar New Year Celebration Dinner “.
 Dinner tickets are $75 each or a table of ten for $750.
 Dress code: Something Chinese inspired or something red.
 When: Tuesday, February 11 | 6 to 9 p.m.
 2131 S. Archer Ave.
 Chicago.
 To buy tickets or for more information, email firstname.lastname@example.org.

 Chinese New Year at The Peninsula Chicago

 Kick off the Chinese New Year at the main entrance of the Peninsula Hotel with the traditional lion dance on January 31st at 2:30 p.m.
 Follow the parade of dancers through the hotel to the main lobby, making your way up to the 5h floor just in time for afternoon tea at 2:45 p.m.
 Kids are invited to feed lettuce to the lion for good luck!

-Celebrate The New Year at the Shanghai Terrace at The Peninsuala with an eight course dinner.
-Guests will enjoy double boiled seafood soup, stuffed crab claws, abalone fried rice, dim sum and sesame balls.
-Cost per person is $128 from January 27th to Sunday, February 2nd.
+Celebrate The New Year at the Shanghai Terrace at The Peninsula with an eight-course dinner.
+Guests will enjoy double boiled seafood soup, stuffed crab claws, abalone fried rice, dim sum, and sesame balls.
+The cost per person is $128 from January 27th to Sunday, February 2nd.
 Reservations can be made via email diningPCH@peninsula.com or 312-573-6695.

 New York City